edgeimpulse/expert-projects/retail-image-classification-jetson-nano.md

 ## Create Impulse

-Now we are going to create our network and train our model.
+Now we are going to create our neural network and train our model.

 ![Add processing block](.gitbook/assets/retail-image-classification-jetson-nano/9-impulse-design-processing-block.jpg "Add processing block")